 While not adjustable, the hood has elastic in the back to help it stay on your head.
 It also has a bit of a peak to help shed water off the sides and keep it from dripping into your face.
 When the jacket is fully zipped up with the hood up, it provides a lot of coverage around the head and face.
 The hem and the cuffs are both elastic, an easy way for the jacket to save weight without compromising functionality or comfort.
 Our one nitpick — like many other rain shells — is it could be more breathable.

-The half-length zipper is enough for shedding heat when needed, and it helps save weight by not being full-length.
+The half-length zipper is enough for shedding heat when needed and is lighter than a full-length zipper.

 Claimed Weight (men’s medium): 100 grams (3.9 ounces) | Material: Aqua Pro Light fabric